ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 ---
-title: The UX of helthcare platforms
+title: The UX of healthcare platforms
 published: true
 layout: post
 ---